Trogir Dalmatia, Croatia Travel Guide

 Plan your time effectively for each destination.

-Discover the natural landscapes surrounding Trogir, from cascading waterfalls to serene islands.
+Discover the natural landscapes surrounding Trogir, from cascading waterfalls to peaceful islands.

 Famous for stunning waterfalls like Skradinski Buk.
 Features walking trails and river boat trips.

-Can be accessed by boat, these islands feature pristine, secluded bays and quiet villages.
+Can be accessed by boat, this group of islands feature pristine, secluded bays and quiet villages.

 Explore quieter alternatives like Kava Beach near Slatine for a serene environment.